prcutler/circuitpythonshow/readme.md

 ## Support the Show
 If you enjoy the the show, the best suport you can give is to subscribe in your favorite podcast app or write a review.

+*Note: This repository is now archived and has been replaced by a Castopod installation.*